-"Designed by Toronto-based architect John Hix, the Hix Island House is a perfect blank slate for viewing the surrounding nature; the contrast of the rugged, natural landscape with the geometric forms of the hotel is simply lovely.
+"Designed by Toronto-based architect John Hix, Hix Island House is a perfect blank slate for viewing the surrounding nature; the contrast of the rugged, natural landscape with the geometric forms of the hotel is simply lovely.
 Until recently, Vieques (a small island off the east coast of mainland Puerto Rico) was a US Navy testing site for bombs and missiles; now, the beaches are wildlife refuges.
-I suggest renting a jeep to explore the undeveloped beaches that surround the island; the bioluminescent bays and the beaches are a must."
+I suggest renting a jeep to explore; the Bioluminescent Bay and the beaches are a must."

-Above: The hotel is set on a verdant 13-acre parcel; image via Luxist.
+Above: The hotel is set on a verdant 13-acre parcel.

-Above: "The buildings are made of block and reinforced concrete and surfaced with plaster; the exteriors are clad in chain-link fencing, which allows vines to climb up the sides of the buildings," says Roberts.
+Above: "The buildings are made of block and reinforced concrete and surfaced with plaster; the exteriors are clad in chain-link fencing, which allows vines to climb up the sides," says Roberts.

 Above: "The bedrooms feature Marimekko bed linens and custom furniture."

-Above: "There is no need for air conditioning or heat—the concrete radiates the sun's warmth during the night and the winds keep the rooms feeling cool and practically bug-free.
-I especially love sitting on the room's private terrace at dusk and listening to the transition from bird calls to insects and frogs after the sun sets."
+Above: "There is no need for air-conditioning or heat—the concrete radiates the sun's warmth during the night and the winds keep the rooms feeling cool and practically bug free.
+I especially love sitting on my private terrace at dusk and listening to the transition from bird calls to insects and frogs after the sun sets."

 Above: "Each room has its own kitchen; it's a nice change to cook simple meals while on vacation.
 I might stop for a few provisions at one of the bodegas on my way to or from the beach, but aside from that, there's no need to shop."

-Above: "The windows are free of glass and are situated to align with the prevailing winds and the sun's path of travel."
+Above: "The windows are free of glass and are situated to align with the prevailing winds and the sun's path."